-If you’ve been diagnosed with periodontal disease early on, the good news is that it often can be treated successfully.
+If you have been diagnosed with periodontal disease early on, the good news is that it can be treated successfully.

-The first nonsurgical step usually involves a very thorough, special cleaning, called “scaling and root planing,” to remove plaque and tartar deposits from the periodontal pockets and on the tooth and root surfaces.
+The first nonsurgical step usually involves a very thorough, special cleaning called “scaling and root planning.”
+This step removes plaque and tartar deposits from the periodontal pockets and on the tooth and root surfaces.

 This procedure helps gum tissue to heal and periodontal pockets to shrink.
-This is sometimes referred to as “periodontal cleaning” or “deep cleaning.”
+This is also called – “periodontal cleaning” or “deep cleaning.”

-If the gums do not respond to nonsurgical treatment then your periodontist may advise some minimally invasive gum surgery to encourage the gum and the supporting structures to heal, providing a more stable foundation for your teeth.
+If the gums do not respond to nonsurgical treatment, then your periodontist may advise minimally invasive gum surgery to encourage the gum and the supporting structures to heal, providing a more stable foundation for your teeth.

-It’s important to know that if you are susceptible to periodontitis then your oral hygiene regime will need some work.
-Your periodontist will teach you how to maintain an impeccable level cleanliness and your recall interval with the dental hygienist may be increased.
+It is important to know that if you are susceptible to periodontitis then your oral hygiene regime will need work.
+Your periodontist will teach you how to maintain an impeccable level of cleanliness and your recall interval with the dental hygienist will be increased.